Meet Ryhan Stewart - The Young Lions ace channelling his inner Dirk Kuyt to conquer Singapore | Goal.com

 “I felt like studying marketing could help me both during my football career as well as after it, because especially modern footballers, you have to be able to market yourself and have your own personal brand,” he explained.

-“The TikTok was originally started by Young Lions teammate Marc Ryan Tan, he got us big on there, and the rest of us just followed.
+“The TikTok was originally started by Marc Ryan Tan, he got us big on there, and the rest of us just followed.
 We don’t really take TikTok too seriously, it’s a bit more light-hearted than say Instagram, which is more football-related.”

 “I think social media is very important in raising the profile of the local game and its players, because the more people that know our players the more fans are gonna come to the stadium.
 Especially Young Lions, now there are a lot of new people watching us because of the social media virality that we had.
 A lot of people outside of the usual demographic of football fans, like young girls, are watching our games, which is quite surprising, because they would probably have never watched football if not for these TikToks!” he exclaimed.